Lee Jae-won (singer): Solo

 In 2005, Lee released his first solo album, No Pain, No Gain.
 The album received disappointing sales.
-In 2007, he released his second album Lee Jae Won Vol. 1.5 the single "I'm So Hot" which a part of the song samples a rhythm from Mariah Carey's It's Like That.
+In 2007, he released his second album, Lee Jae Won Vol. 1.5.
+A part of the single "I'm So Hot" samples a rhythm from Mariah Carey's It's Like That.
 Again the album received disappointing sales.
-In 2008, he was accused of rape and was arrested.
+In 2008, he was accused of rape and arrested.
 The charges were dropped 3 hours later, but because of the event, he was unable to release his next album.
-In 2012, Jae Won released his new album in Chinese language.
-The album title is It's the time.
+In 2012, Jae Won released his new album in Chinese language titled It's the Time.
 It's received a positive response from fans in China.
-During his comeback performance, it was speculated that he will be planning to bring back the H.O.T. group to make a new album.
+During his comeback performance, it was speculated that he planned to bring back the H.O.T. group to make a new album.

 Military service

 In 2009, Lee enlisted for his compulsory military service, where he served for 22 months at the Ministry of National Defense in Yongsan-gu, Seoul.
 He was discharged on 7 March 2011 to an H.O.T.
 Reunion.